ducquyen/Opencart_2.3.0.2-updated/README.md

 - Integrated Timezone from Master Branch - 3.1.0.0b
 - Added Show/Hide password.
 Code used from <a href="https://github.com/opencartbrasil/opencartbrasil">Opencart Brasil</a>
 - Integrated Cron module from Master Branch - 3.1.0.0b
+- Added vendor folder for some payments
+- Bootstrap 3.4.1
+- jQuery 3.5.1

 ## Language patch for non English